-Body scanner screening commences at Australia's eight international gateway airports in December 2012.
+Body scanner screening commenced at Australia's eight international gateway airports in December 2012.
 The eight international gateway airports are Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney Airports.

-Body scanners are being introduced as an additional layer of security that includes walk-through metal detectors, restrictions on the carriage of liquids, aerosols and gels, explosive trace detection and police presence, amongst other measures.
+Body scanners provide an additional layer of security, which includes walk-through metal detectors, restrictions on the carriage of liquids, aerosols and gels, explosive trace detection and police presence, amongst other measures.